 The previous logo took a “kitchen sink” approach, fusing together a beaker, a ginko plant, a ginseng root, molecules, atoms, a banner... oh, and add to that a few outter rings!
 Our approach was simply to take a large “A” and form a beaker out of it.
 The clever, stark result instantly added prestige, allowing Alkemist to elevate their perception amongst competitors overnight.

-The website needed to have equal appeal to mom & pop supplement brands looking for easy answers to their product testing needs, as well as appearing relevant to larger “Big Pharma” industry players.
+The website needed equal appeal to indie supplement brands looking for easy answers to their product testing needs and appearing relevant to larger “Big Pharma” industry players.
 We relied on the starkness of the branding to cut through, and added a warm palette of colors inspired by the midcentury modern’s sense of scientific wonder.
 We created the website into a clear three step process that highlights their process, and value proposition.